getsentry/sentry-docs/src/wizard/apple/ios.md

 ## Next Steps

-- [SPM/Carthage](/platforms/apple/install/): Learn about integrating Sentry into your project using Swift Package Manager or Carthage.
+- [CocoaPods/Carthage](/platforms/apple/install/): Learn about integrating Sentry into your project using CocoaPods or Carthage.
 - [Debug Symbols](/platforms/apple/dsym/): Symbolicate and get readable stacktraces in your Sentry errors.
 - [SwiftUI](/platforms/apple/performance/instrumentation/swiftui-instrumentation/): Learn about our first class integration with SwiftUI.
 - [Profiling](/platforms/apple/profiling/): Collect and analyze performance profiles from real user devices in production.